KarimDahawy/Behavioral-Cloning/README.md

 Training data was chosen to keep the vehicle driving on the road.
 I have used the training data provided by Udacity and made some preprocessing on them that help the model to train and drive autonomously in first track.

-For details about how I handled the training data, see this [section](#3-creation-of-the-training-set-&-training-process).
+For details about how I handled the training data, check [Creation of the Training Set](#3-creation-of-the-training-set-&-training-process)

 ### Model Architecture and Training Strategy